dafny-lang/dafny/docs/DafnyRef/Statements.md

 zero.
 When `i` becomes 0, the lower bound of the well-founded order, control flow exits the loop.

-This is fine, except the loop is backwards for most loops, which tend to count up instead of down.
+This is fine, except the loop is backwards compared to most loops, which tend to count up instead of down.
 In this case, what decreases is not the counter itself, but rather the distance between the counter and the upper bound.
 A simple trick for dealing with this situation is given below: